Enneagram Elements

 Other false leads

-- Fe: expresses and feels a parallelism easily to external narratives
+• Fe: expresses and feels a parallelism easily to external narratives

 Description

 It is rather easy to say what Fi is not and how people falsely imagine it.
 It is much more difficult to say something relevant about it.
-Because Jung already said what matters the most, I can stick to a simpler rephrasing with a few additional observations.
+Because Jung already said what matters the most, I will stick to a simpler rephrasing with a few additional observations.

-Dampening the object
+Dampening of the object

 It is not to imagine Fi-users as cold, joyless or unfriendly persons.
 Whenever the energy is safely returned to the subject, introverted feelers are naturally expressive, often joyful, deeply empathetic and very friendly.
 They are definitely people persons.
 It’s just that the object is not meant to show the way to the subject.
-The object is supposed to go his way, not towards the subject, and serve only as an accessory stimulus.
+The object is supposed to go its way, not towards the subject, and serve only as an accessory stimulus.

 Intensiveness